Tsimwi/Teaching-HEIGVD-AMT-2019-Project-Two/doc/apiTests.md

 ### JMeter

 We are not surprise by the result of JMeter.
 Like in the first project we tested with and without paging on one endpoint.
-With no surprise when there is no pagination the application is very slow to respond and sometime crash.
+With no surprise when there is no pagination the application is very slow to respond and sometime it crash.

 This is a summarize table of the first JMeter test.